ssxinlin/front_end_interview/README.en.md

 # front-end-interview

 #### introduce
-Mainly in order to facilitate the storage of the front end test questions and knowledge points, put these files on gITee hosting, when necessary, directly download on GITee, do not need to put in the computer local.
+Mainly in order to facilitate the storage of the front end test questions and knowledge points, put these files on GitHub hosting, when necessary, directly download on GitHub, do not need to put in the computer local.

 #### download address